What we know so far about the Buffalo mass shooting

 The screed's author, who has the same name as the suspected shooter, says "extreme boredom" during the pandemic led to his radicalization.
 The gunman who carried out the massacre of 51 people at two New Zealand mosques in 2019 promoted the same racist theory.

-The gunman used a Bushmaster AR-15-style assault rifle in the Buffalo shooting with an attachable high-capacity magazine — a banned device in New York, meaning it was illegally purchased or illegally transported across state lines, said Gov. Hochul.
-Police also recovered a second rifle and a handgun from his car.

-The suspect had threatened a shooting at his high school last year.
+The suspect had threatened a shooting at his high school last year, prompting a visit from the New York State Police.
 He was subsequently sent to a hospital for a mental health evaluation that lasted a day and a half.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.